 The project pre-registration, materials, data, and code are openly available at https://osf.io/3hkre/?view_only=2dc92af53f194e5eab0d7aecafaf01c2.
 This link also contains a list of amendments/deviations we made to our pre-registration as the project evolved and we responded to reviewer feedback.
 Sample size was determined by the availability of relevant records.
 All code has been checked for reproducibility, including a script that creates a computationally reproducible manuscript using the papaja R package (Aust & Barth, 2022).

 Results

-In total, we extracted 253 effect sizes from 53 studies from between the years 1964 and 2024 (M = 2003, SD = 18.71).
+In total, we analyzed 253 effect sizes from 53 studies from between the years 1964 and 2024 (M = 2003, SD = 18.71).
 Of these studies, 11 were unpublished.